alpaka-group/alpaka3/docs/source/tutorial/vector.rst

     :end-before: END-TUTORIAL-vectorDim
     :dedent:

-The dimensions in a muti-dimensional vector can be accessed via named functions or index.
+The dimensions in a muti-dimensional vector can be accessed via named functions or indices.
-If you are coming from Cuda/Hip you should take care that order of the named access to dimensions is ``w/z/y/x``.
+If you are coming from CUDA/HIP you should take care that order of the named access to dimensions is ``w/z/y/x``.

   .. literalinclude:: ../../snippets/example/00_vector.cpp
     :language: cpp